Tomptez/bibfilter/Readme.md

 # Bibfilter

-A Searchable Literature database web-interface for [Zotero](zotero.org/)
+A Searchable Literature database web-interface for use with [Zotero](zotero.org/).

 It is developed using python and flask and it is configured so it can easily be deployed using [dokku](https://dokku.com/).

-This version on the master branch can be used with [elasticsearch](https://www.elastic.co/) as a backend for searching.
-This is still a work in progress and not quite ready for deployment yet.
+The version on the master branch can be used with [elasticsearch](https://www.elastic.co/) as a backend for searching.
+This version is not yet deployed publicly.

 ![Screenshot](/img/Screenshot.png?raw=true "Screenshot")

+## Background

+It was developed specifically as part of the German Science Foundation funded project "The Reciprocal Relationship of Public Opinion and Social Policy" ([BR 5423/2-1](https://www.socium.uni-bremen.de/projects/?proj=614)).
+As such it was designed to provide an interactive tool for searching through all known literature in the specific subject area of public preferences for social policy and redistribution.
+However, it can easily be deployed with any literature library contained in a Zotero folder.
+The former version with title and abstract search functions is currently deployed on the webpage of the [_Social Policy Preferences Network_](https://sites.google.com/view/sppn/bibliography) with the server hosted by the University of Bremen's [Bremen International Graduate School of Social Sciences](https://www.bigsss-bremen.de/) internal server system.

 ## Table of contents